1976 Ontario Liberal Party leadership election: Convention

 On January 23, 1976, about 2,000 Liberal delegates gathered at the Royal York Hotel to give Nixon a rousing tribute.
 Nixon, who refused to give any of the four main contenders an endorsement, said he would remain in the Legislature as a regular member.
-The speeches took place on Saturday.
+The speeches took place on a Saturday.
 Although no one stood out, Peterson's speech was seen as stilted and over rehearsed.
 He later characterized it as the "worst speech in modern political history".
-After the first ballot Smith was in the lead followed by Peterson, Roy and MacGuigan.
+After the first ballot, Smith was in the lead, followed by Peterson, Roy, and MacGuigan.
 MacGuigan elected to drop out after the first ballot even though he could have stayed for another round.
 He refused to make any endorsements.
 After the second ballot, Roy was dropped.
-Peterson's team tried hard to get him to endorse their candidate but their push appeared to irritate Roy and he refused to make any endorsement.
-On the third ballot Smith narrowly won by 45 votes.
+Peterson's team tried hard to get him to endorse their candidate, but their push appeared to irritate Roy and he refused to make any endorsement.
+On the third ballot, Smith narrowly won by 45 votes.

 During the convention, there was not much difference in policy between the candidates.
-Some delegates felt that Peterson was too young to be leader and others were dissuaded because he reminded them of current Tory Premier, Bill Davis.
-Smith presented a different style which provided a marked contrast from Peterson.
-He won on his 'intellectual qualities' and urban appeal.
+Some delegates felt that Peterson was too young to be leader, and others were dissuaded because he reminded them of current Tory Premier, Bill Davis.
+Smith presented a different style that provided a marked contrast from Peterson.
+He won on his "intellectual qualities" and urban appeal.
 Smith presented himself as the party's chance for power.
 He said, "the delegates are going to ask, 'Could he run this province?
 He's got long hair, he's a shrink, he's Jewish, and he's from Quebec.' ...
 Well, you know, trying something different can be the highlight of a person's life."

 Aftermath

 Smith's competence as leader was soon tested in the Legislature.
 In his first session, during the Speech from the Throne, the Ontario New Democratic Party (NDP) made a motion condemning the government's position.
 Smith, without consulting his party, made a sub-amendment to the NDP motion which also condemned the government in much the same language.
-Since this was a minority government it would have brought down the government.
+Since this was a minority government, it would have brought down the government.
 Smith was pilloried in the house the next day which was exacerbated due to the fact that he was out of town for another engagement.
 In the end the NDP and the Liberals defeated the government 70 to 48 on the Liberal amendment but then the Liberals voted with the Tories to defeat the similar NDP amendment.
 Smith tried to save face by stating "We voted for our own amendment to register disapproval with government policy.
 We voted against the NDP amendment simply to avoid an election."

 The Liberals under Smith regained status as official opposition after the 1977 election in another minority parliament but suffered disappointment in 1981 when the Tories regained a majority.
 Smith resigned after his second election defeat after six years as leader.